binaryphile/concorde/README.md

 Make it easy to:

--   get started writing a script with the familiar command-line interface
+-   get started writing a script with the familiar command-line option interface

 -   write reusable bash libraries (naysaying curmudgeons be damned)

 -   do [test-driven development] on bash code

+-   pass and return hashes and arrays to/from functions

--   work with hashes and arrays
+-   do basic operations with hashes and arrays such as joining and splitting

+-   nest hashes

--   write self-contained functions without reference to global variables
+-   write self-contained functions with minimal reference to global variables

--   keep global variable and function namespaces as uncluttered as possible
+-   keep the function namespace as uncluttered as possible

+-   create namespaces to store groups of variables away from the global namespace

+-   bring/send such namespaced variables into and out of the local scope

+-   use the safest options for common system commands such as `rm`

 -   reduce visual clutter from special characters

 Prerequisites
 =============

--   Bash 4.3 or 4.4 - verified with:
+-   Bash 4.3 or 4.4 - concorde is tested against:

     -   4.3.11

     -   4.3.33

+    -   4.3.42

     -   4.4.12